 Spas and small heated pools

-If you have a spa or small heated pool it MUST meet the conditions below, and you will be responsible for its ongoing compliance.
+If you have a spa or small heated pool, there is an exemption to having it fenced under schedule 1 (21A) of the building act 2004.
+However, there must be a safety cover installed as a means of restricting access and the spa or small heated pool must meet the conditions below, you will be responsible for its ongoing compliance.

 Spa pools can use lockable lids as a barrier if: